Environmental Impact Reports (EIRs)

 - Transportation Demand Management Mitigation Inadequate.
 Lastly, the courts found that the EIR’s mitigation measure requiring SDSU to prepare a Transportation Demand Management (TDM) plan was inadequate because it improperly deferred preparation of the plan.

-The Draft Additional Analysis (DAA) (January 2018) “fixes” those portions of the 2007 EIR found inadequate by the courts.
+SDSU prepared the 2018 Draft Additional Analysis (DAA) to address those portions of the 2007 EIR found inadequate by the courts.
 It includes revised traffic mitigation measures that require SDSU to implement recommended road improvements, where applicable.
 The DAA also includes a quantitative analysis of the project’s impacts on the trolley and bus system, and a mitigation measure requiring that SDSU implement a TDM program that includes a TDM coordinator, increased rideshare opportunities, facilities to increase bicycle and pedestrian travel, and incentives to ride transit.

 - Draft Additional Analysis (January 2018)